Answer a few simple questions to make your document in minutes

 Making a New Jersey Lease Agreement

-In New Jersey, there's also additional requirements that must be included in the Lease Agreement.
-For example, in New Jersey, the Lease Agreement must include references to the New Jersey Truth in Renting Act.
-Also, if a security deposit is collected, then the Lease Agreement must state the amount of the deposit, the name and address of the bank where the deposit is held, as well as the tenant's rights to the deposit funds including when the landlord must return the deposit.
-All terms required by the State of New Jersey have been included in the Lease Agreement.
+In New Jersey, there are several other requirements that might apply.
+For example, under NJ state law, the Lease Agreement must include references to the New Jersey Truth in Renting Act.
+Also, if a security deposit is collected, then the Lease Agreement must state the amount of the deposit, the name and address of the bank where the deposit is held, as well as the tenant's rights to the deposit funds, including when the landlord must return the deposit.